Orbital anisotropy of heavy fermion Ce$_{2}$IrIn$_{8}$ under crystalline electric field and its energy scale

 \section{Abstract}

-We investigate the role of the crystalline electric field (CEF) in the temperature ($T$)-evolution of the Kondo resonance states and its effect on optical conductivity.
-We perform the combined first principles calculation of the density functional theory and dynamical mean field theory on \Ce.
-The calculated spectral function reproduces the CEF states in the given symmetry at low $T$, while it shows a drastic change of the Fermi surface upon increasing $T$.
-The effect of the CEF states on the Fermi surface as a function of $T$ is elucidated through the first principles calculations as well as the analysis on the Anderson impurity model.
-Consequently, we suggest the importance of the CEF-driven orbital anisotropy in the low-energy part of optical experiments.
+We investigate the temperature ($T$)-evolution of orbital anisotropy and its effect on spectral function and optical conductivity in \Ce\, using a first principles dynamical mean field theory combined with density functional theory.
+The orbital anisotropy develops by lowering $T$ and it is intensified below a temperature corresponding to the crystalline-electric field (CEF) splitting size.
+Interestingly, the depopulation of CEF excited states leaves a spectroscopic signature, ``shoulder", in the $T$-dependent spectral function at the Fermi level.
+From the two-orbital Anderson impurity model, we demonstrate that CEF splitting size is the key ingredient influencing the emergence and the position of the ``shoulder".
+Besides the two conventional temperature scales \Tk\ and \Tc , we introduce an additional temperature scale to deal with the orbital anisotropy in heavy fermion systems.

-The combined approach between first-principles density functional theory and dynamical mean field theory (DFT+DMFT) calculations have provided new avenues toward the understanding of the temperature ($T$)-evolution of the $f$-electron states \cite{Shim2007, Haule2010, Choi2012}.
-The Curie-Weiss behavior of the most localized 4$f$ wavefunction could turn into itinerant quasiparticle states with lowering $T$.
-The crossover between localized and delocalized 4$f$ states was analyzed with two characteristic temperatures (\Tk\ and \Tc) \cite{Choi2012, Kang2019}.
-The local Kondo temperature \Tk\ is identified from the $T$-evolution of the area of a Fermi surface (FS), which starts to change at the onset of the hybridization \cite{Burdin2000} while the coherent temperature \Tc\ is defined from the lattice coherence of quasiparticle states, showing the coincidence with the resistivity maximum.
-The quasiparticle relaxation rates measured in ultrafast optical spectroscopy signalled two characteristic temperatures corresponding to \Tk\ and \Tc \cite{Liu2020}.
-Angle-resolved photoemission spectroscopy (ARPES) measurements of Ce-based heavy fermion compounds showed that the FS was almost completed at \Tc \cite{Yao2019, Klotz2018, Liu2019, Chen2017, Chen2018}.
+The two characteristic temperatures, the Kondo temperature, \Tk\ and the coherence temperature, \Tc\ have successfully been used to describe the electronic structures of Ce-based heavy fermion compounds \cite{Shim2007, Haule2010, Choi2012, Kang2019}.
+The local Kondo temperature \Tk\ is identified from the $T$-evolution of the area of a Fermi surface (FS), which starts to change at the onset of the hybridization \cite{Burdin2000} while the coherence temperature \Tc\ is defined from the lattice coherence of quasiparticle states, showing the coincidence with the resistivity maximum \cite{Choi2012, Kang2019, Jang2020}.
+The quasiparticle relaxation rates measured in ultrafast optical spectroscopy signalled two characteristic temperatures corresponding to \Tk\ and \Tc\ \cite{Liu2020}.
+Angle-resolved photoemission spectroscopy (ARPES) measurements of Ce-based heavy fermion compounds showed that the evolution of FS was almost completed at \Tc\ \cite{Yao2019, Klotz2018, Liu2019, Chen2017, Chen2018}.
 The quasiparticle weights would keep enhanced within the framed FS below \Tc.
+Both temperature scales seem quite successful to capture the key events in heavy fermion compounds which happen amid the temperature change.
+But it's not clear whether both reflect the influences of the crystalline-electric field (CEF).